craigmilne/Carrot-Framework/README.md

 ####Nginx

-Plop this in your server block if your are using Nginx and PHP-FPM, along with whatever else you might need:
+Plop this in your server block if you are using Nginx and PHP-FPM, along with whatever else you might need:

 ```
 location / {